rubyroobs/rubyshd/README.md

 ### Building and running the server

-If you ran all the required commands in the "Initial setup" section below in the repository root, the server should start with just:
+If you ran all the required commands in the "Initial setup" section below in the repository root, on most operating systems the server should start with just:

 ```shell
 cargo run